Customer Success - Hideaway Pizza

-Tim Anderson, the CFO at Hideaway Pizza, was looking for a replacement for his inventory and cost management system.
+Tim Anderson, President of Hideaway Pizza, was looking for a replacement for his inventory and cost management system.
 The replacement needed to provide full inventory control, including transfers, recipe costing, and variance reporting.
 It also needed to interface with their Toast POS system and their Sage Intacct accounting system.

 Tim reached out to COGS-Well and saw the features he was looking for.
 Tim also realized that COGS-Well could interface directly with his food vendor, Ben E. Keith, and Alcohol payments service, Fintech, to import their inventory item receiving detail automatically.

-“The team at COGS-Well understands how restaurants operate and their product is designed so that restaurant operators can easily use and maintain their inventory system”.
-Tim Anderson, Chief Financial Officer.
+“The team at COGS-Well understands how restaurants operate and their product is designed so that restaurant operators can easily use and maintain their inventory system."
+Tim Anderson, President.

 The Solution at the Restaurants: